 I am Tomas Vitvar.
 I have been working in computer software industry for over 25 years currently with Oracle as a Technology Architect Director for large-scale integration and cloud projects.
-I also hold an associate professor position at the Czech Technical University in Prague where I look after the Web engineering curricula as a lecturer and a chair in two post-graduate courses on middleware, integration, and infrastructure for the Web.
+I also hold an associate professor position at the Czech Technical University in Prague where I look after Web engineering program as a lecturer and a chair in two post-graduate courses on middleware, integration, and infrastructure for the Web.

 Before I joined Oracle, I spent much time in research when working in DERI (currently Insight) at National University of Ireland and University of Innsbruck in Austria in projects around Semantic Web and Web services.
 I published over 40 articles in journals and conferences including IEEE Internet Computing, IEEE Software on topics of service‐oriented computing and Web engineering.